rcemper/WsockClient.js/README.md

 .
 .
 .
-I have to admit this was my first piece of code to run in nodejs.
+I have to admit this was my first piece of code to run in Node.js.